torch2424/wasm-by-example/examples/hello-world/hello-world.rust.en-us.md

 For our first program, we will be doing a "Hello world" type of program in [Rust](https://www.rust-lang.org/) and [wasm-pack](https://github.com/rustwasm/wasm-pack).

 To keep things simple with Wasm's limitations mentioned [in the introduction example](/example-redirect?exampleName=introduction&programmingLanguage=all), instead of displaying a string, we will add two numbers together and display the result.
 Though, it is good to keep in mind, in later examples, a lot of these limitations will be abstracted away by your WebAssembly Language of choice (In this case, Rust).
-It is also highly reccommended you take a look at the [wasm-pack QuickStart Guide](https://github.com/rustwasm/wasm-pack#-quickstart-guide), as it will be referenced a lot in this example.
+It is also highly recommended you take a look at the [wasm-pack QuickStart Guide](https://github.com/rustwasm/wasm-pack#-quickstart-guide), as it will be referenced a lot in this example.

 ---